Child Custody and Religion

 Generally, a court will only limit a parent’s right to manage a child’s religious education if it determines that the parent’s religious practices are harmful to the child.
 Typically, a court will only deem religious training to be unsuitable in cases in which it causes the child to suffer actual physical or emotional harm.
 For example, exposure to multiple religions is not typically harmful, and neither are strict religious rituals or traditions.
 Threats of abuse and corporal punishment, however, will likely be considered harmful.Speak to a Knowledgeable Lawyer in Dallas

 Religion is an important aspect of many people’s lives, and the right to choose what religion a child practices is a critical issue in many custody disputes.
 If you wish to define your rights with regard to child custody and religion or were recently served with legal papers instituting a divorce and custody case, it is advisable to speak to an attorney about your options.
 At McClure Law Group, our knowledgeable lawyers understand the magnitude of being able to direct a child’s religious upbringing, and if you hire us, we will present compelling arguments and evidence to help you pursue a favorable result.
-Our office is located in Dallas, and we are available to meet clients for consultations at our Collin County office in Plano.
 We regularly assist people in custody matters in Dallas, Frisco, McKinney, Irving, Richardson, Rockwall, Fort Worth, and Garland.
 We also aid people in family law matters in cities in Dallas, Rockwall, Tarrant, Denton, Collin, and Grayson Counties.
 You can reach us via our form online or by calling 214.692.8200 to set up a meeting.